 Be politely persistent by following up with empathy during the interview process.
 Everyone is dealing with a lot right now and be mindful of that while showing your commitment and enthusiasm for the role.

 Use this time to leverage your LinkedIn profile to increase visibility and take your networking online.
-LinkedIn is an amazing resource right now for two reasons:
+LinkedIn is an amazing resource right now for these reasons:

 - It’s a search engine that recruiters are using to find candidates.
-If you want to show up you need to optimize your profile for the roles you want.
+If you want to attract employer's attention, you need to optimize your profile for the roles you want.

 - With a spike in remote work, relationship building is moving online.
 There’s no better place to do that than LinkedIn.
 Start getting active by commenting on posts, engaging with people, and sharing things you like.
 All of those things will push people to your profile.